limangox/sakamsg/README.md

   - use `-sc` to skipping blog integrity checking

     > When this feature is activated, only new blog content will be saved, and no integrity check will be performed on blogs that have already been saved locally.
+    > And if you add a member who has never saved a blog before, adding the -sc command will not affect this member's blog-saving function; it will ignore the `-sc` command and fully save this member's blog.
     ```
     sakamsg -blog -sc -m 遠藤さくら
     ```